Tamed Warping Network for High-Resolution Semantic Video Segmentation: Tamed Warping Network

-Although the non-key-frame CNN can add spatial details by employing low-level features via lateral connections, still, the errors in context feature would accumulate during successive feature warping.
-Thus, we claim the warped context features themselves need to be corrected.
-Comparing the pipeline of video codecs with warping-based segmentation methods~(Fig.~\ref{fig:inter-frame}), we find the main problem of previous methods is the lack of a correction stage, which leads to inaccurate predictions and the error accumulation issue.

-Inspired by the correction step in video codecs, we introduce the lightweight Context Feature Rectification~(CFR) module to explicitly correct the warped context features.
-We design the CFR module considering the following aspects.
+We introduce a lightweight module called CFR to explicitly correct the warped context features considering the following observations.
 First, the contextual information of the warped features is generally correct, except for the \textit{edges of moving objects}.
-Second, the low-level features contain the spatial information, such as ``edge'' and ``shape''.
-Thus, we claim the shape information in low-level features can help to correct the context feature, and we apply feature aggregation to perform this correction.
-CFR takes the warped context features $\hat{\mathcal{F}}_{t}$ as well as the spatial features of the current frame $f_t$ as the inputs and outputs the corrected context features $\mathcal{F}_t$, as shown in Fig.~\ref{fig:cfr-rga}(a).
-Specifically, the CFR module adopts a single-layer network, $\phi_r$, which takes the concatenation $[\hat{\mathcal{F}}_{t}$, $f_t]$ as the input and outputs the residual in feature space, $Res\mathcal{F}_t$.
-The mathematical form of CFR is defined as
+Second, the low-level features contain the spatial information, such as ``edge'' and ``shape'', which can help to correct the context features.
+Thus, we make CFR take as the input the warped context features $\hat{\mathcal{F}}_{t}$ as well as the spatial features of the current frame $f_t$ and outputs the corrected context features $\mathcal{F}_t$, as shown in \cref{fig:cfr-rga}(a).
+Specifically, CFR adopts a single-layer network, $\phi_r$, which takes the concatenation $[\hat{\mathcal{F}}_{t}$, $f_t]$ as the input and outputs $Res\mathcal{F}_t$, the residuals in feature space, \ie,

-During the training of CFR, in addition to the commonly used softmax cross entropy loss $\mathcal{L}_{cls}$ for pixel-level classification, we propose to employ an L2 consistency loss $\mathcal{L}_{consist}$ to minimize the distance between the corrected context features and the features extracted by the per-frame CNN.